- Your doctor may prescribe antibiotics to get rid of the bacteria causing the infection.

 - All sex partners should be treated.

-- You shouldn't have sex until you are done with your treatment, because you can still have an infection even after your symptoms go away.
+- You should not have sex until you complete treatment, because you can still have an infection even after your symptoms go away.

 - Always use condoms.